 Cetaceans in general are heavy and very strong animals that can very easily reach high speeds, but the larger baleen and sperm whales can sink boats and move faster than them.

-Homo Heidelbergensis.
+Homo heidelbergensis (think Neanderthal, except bigger).
 Some were six feet tall, the African ones very well adapted for running, and all were extremely strong.

 The Irish wolfhound is one of the fastest dogs yet still (was) powerful enough to bring down a wolf single handendly.
 They are also the tallest breed of dog, and it's told that in war would knock a person off their horse.

 Swordfish.
 One of the fastest fish in the sea, it can painfully kill an unlucky person if it jumps out of the water and skewers them.